Proxy server guidelines for Azure Virtual Desktop

-This article will show you how to use a proxy server with Windows Virtual Desktop.
-The recommendations in this article only apply to connections between Windows Virtual Desktop infrastructure, client, and session host agents.
+This article will show you how to use a proxy server with Azure Virtual Desktop.
+The recommendations in this article only apply to connections between Azure Virtual Desktop infrastructure, client, and session host agents.
 This article doesn't cover network connectivity for Office, Windows 10, FSLogix, or other Microsoft applications.

 What are proxy servers?

-We recommend bypassing proxies for Windows Virtual Desktop traffic.
-Proxies don't make Windows Virtual Desktop more secure because the traffic is already encrypted.
+We recommend bypassing proxies for Azure Virtual Desktop traffic.
+Proxies don't make Azure Virtual Desktop more secure because the traffic is already encrypted.
 To learn more about connection security, see Connection security.

-In summary, we don't recommend using proxy servers on Windows Virtual Desktop because they cause performance-related issues from latency degradation and packet loss.
+In summary, we don't recommend using proxy servers on Azure Virtual Desktop because they cause performance-related issues from latency degradation and packet loss.

 Bypassing a proxy server